EuroTUG/eurotug.github.io/index.md

 ## About the meeting

+---
+**UPDATE**

+Due to current evolution of the SARS‑CoV‑2 pandemic in Germany, we have decided to hold the EuroTUG 2022 as a _purely virtual_ meeting.

+---

 The _European Trilinos User Group (EuroTUG)_ meeting series offers a platform for Europe-based users and developers of the [Trilinos Project](https://trilinos.github.io) to